markterweele/windows-itpro-docs/windows/client-management/manage-recall.md

 - **Recall availability**: For unmanaged Copilot+ PC devices, Recall is available by default but a user has to opt in to save snapshots.
 Users can enable or disable Recall on their own.
 If multiple people sign in on a device with different accounts, each person needs to make the decision on if they would like to allow saving snapshots or not.

-- **Conditional access restrictions**: On unmanaged devices, there isn't a way to determine if Recall is running and saving snapshots.
-Currently, there aren't any built-in [Conditional Access policies in Microsoft Intune](/mem/intune-service/protect/create-conditional-access-intune) or in [Microsoft Entra](/entra/identity/conditional-access/overview) for Recall.
+- **Conditional access restrictions**: On unmanaged devices, currently, there aren't any built-in [Conditional Access policies in Microsoft Intune](/mem/intune-service/protect/create-conditional-access-intune) or in [Microsoft Entra](/entra/identity/conditional-access/overview) for Recall.

 - **Security threat of screenshots**: Like numerous available applications for screen recording and snapshots, Recall uses general Windows screenshot APIs.
 It's a general security risk to allow screenshots of content that you want to prevent from being exfiltrated.
 Admins should ensure their sensitive content is protected from this type of risk.
 To help ensure your protected content stays protected, Recall will not store DRM content.

 - **Recall and virtual machines**: If you're using a virtual desktop setup to protect your data, make sure you test that your supported clients honor screen capture protection.
 For example, both [Azure Virtual Desktop](/azure/virtual-desktop/overview) and [Windows 365](/windows-365/overview) have policies that you can set to prevent your content from being saved in a screenshot.
 For instance, there's [screen capture protection in Azure Virtual Desktop](/azure/virtual-desktop/screen-capture-protection).
 Check with the provider of your remote client software to see if they have a similar policy.
 For information about adding screen capture protection to a client, see the [Information for developers](#information-for-developers) section.

-- **Office content**: If Office content is only accessible inside the virtual desktop client, it can be protected from screen capture like all content on the virtual desktop.
-If Office content is accessible in the BYOD browser, you can try using protection with Purview, which is a Microsoft Data Loss Prevention tool.
-This allows you to create sensitivity classes that would prevent screenshots.
-You could, for example, set a policy such that all Office documents are excluded from screenshots.
-For more information, see [Protect Office documents with Microsoft Purview Information Protection](/deployedge/microsoft-edge-management-service-office-mip).

 ## Information for developers